James C. Dent House

 James C. Dent House is a historic home at 156 Q Street, Southwest, Washington, D.C., in the Buzzard Point neighborhood.

-James C. Dent was born a slave in 1855, in southern Maryland.
-He was a laborer, and married Mary, a seamstress; in 1885, they helped found the Mount Moriah Baptist Church.
+James C. Dent was born enslaved in 1855 in southern Maryland.
+He was a laborer, and he married Mary, a seamstress.
+In 1885, they helped found the Mount Moriah Baptist Church.
 It served as a Community Assistance Center.

-Pepco owns the property.
+Currently, Pepco owns the property.
 Living Classrooms Foundation began operating the facility in 2019 as a community center to deliver hands-on education and workforce development programming serving residents of all ages living in the surrounding public housing communities of DC's Ward 6.